Mjames951/OmahaUnderground/README.md

 # Omaha Underground
 A rebuild of planetplum.net with a chat, bandpages, user profiles and functionality, etc.

+## good django tutorial to get started
+check out the djangogirls tutorial or any w3schools thing.

 # Setting up your environment (for contributors)
 ### 1. Remember to create your own virtual environment with Python 3.11
     pip install virtualenv